 I know.
 It sounds too exotic to possibly be true, but as God is my witness…

-Two or three times a week you could find me there for the $1.79 lunch special.
+Two or three times a week you could find me there (usually with a book) for the $1.79 lunch special.

 - Might be the Iceberg Wedge; one-fourth of a head of lettuce buried in an impenetrable lava flow of blue cheese.

 - A Chicken-Fried Steak; to this day I don’t know what that even means and am in no hurry to enlighten myself.

 - A Salisbury Steak; to date, none of the Salisbury’s on the planet have stepped up to claim this war crime.

 - Pot Roast; picture a lake of brown gravy (23,412 calories per ounce) over an Alps of mashed potatoes.

 It was a different dietary time.
 Gluten had not yet been invented.

 The service was impeccable and personified by Mona.